 After completing the E.P.
-‘Through the Fayre’, they toured Great Britain with a self-produced original show, Celtic Journey, alongside the international singer Kristyn Murphy who joined them from Maine.
+‘Through the Fayre’, they toured theatres and concert venues across Great Britain with a self-produced original show, Celtic Journey, alongside the international soprano Kristyn Murphy who joined them from Maine.
 During the tour, they performed live on television networks and BBC Radio Wales where listeners contacted the station to ask whether their performance really had been live.

-The band have a busy 2019 planned, which started with the launch of their single ‘Maid of Culmore’ on February 14th followed by beginning their tour of folk clubs and festivals with the launch of their first full-length album on March 14th at the Riverside Folk Club in Loughor.
-Inspired by the songs, stories and history of the British and Irish coastline, 'Force of the Tide' is a collection of songs and tunes arranged by the band which delves into our rich seafaring heritage, with music ranging from the beautiful Welsh language maritime lullaby ‘Si Hei Lwli Mabi’ to ‘Maid in Bedlam’, a sorrowful lament of a girl kept in chains at the infamous Bedlam Asylum after her true love was sent to sea.
+2019 began with the release of the single ‘Maid of Culmore’ followed by their tour of music venues and festivals with the launch of their first full-length album.
+Inspired by the songs, stories and history of the British and Irish coastline, 'Force of the Tide' delves into our rich seafaring heritage, with music ranging from the beautiful Welsh language maritime lullaby ‘Si Hei Lwli Mabi’ to ‘Maid in Bedlam’, a sorrowful lament of a girl kept in chains at the infamous Bedlam Asylum after her true love was sent to sea.
 Alongside are three uptempo tunes including the Welsh medley 'Bedd y Morwr' and 'Hen Ferchetan’.

-The Meadows have twice played sets at Glasgow’s Celtic Connections, the International Music Eisteddfod in Llangollen, the Fishguard Folk Festival, How the Light Gets In, The Little Big Gig, Cardiff’s WMC and many other festivals and events along with regular airplay on both national and international radio and T.V. networks.
+The Meadows have twice played at Glasgow’s Celtic Connections, the International Music Eisteddfod in Llangollen, the Fishguard Folk Festival, How the Light Gets In, The Little Big Gig, Cardiff’s WMC and many other festivals and events along with regular airplay on national and international radio and T.V. networks.
 A number of their works have debuted on BBC radio.
-They have been trained under some of Britain's finest musicians including Prof. Barry Haskey (BBC NOW retired leader), Matthew Featherstone (BBC NOW Principle Flute), Christopher Williams (BBC NOW & WNO piano), the late Eva Stewart (BBC NOW Principle Piccolo), Marie-Christine Zupancic (CBSO Principle Flute) and the world-renowned contemporary flute composer Prof. Ian Clarke (Guildhall).
+The band has been showcased by Fatea Magazine as one of the best emerging U.K. Folk bands.
+Force of the Tide has been awarded the ‘Debut Album of the Year’ in Fatea’s Annual Awards 2019 and was nominated for the 2019 Sound Board Magazine Awards among the top four artists from Wales in the ‘Best Album’ category.
+They have been Classically-trained under some of Britain's finest musicians including Prof. Barry Haskey (BBC NOW retired leader), Matthew Featherstone (BBC NOW Principle Flute), Christopher Williams (BBC NOW & WNO piano), the late Eva Stewart (BBC NOW Principle Piccolo), Marie-Christine Zupancic (CBSO Principle Flute) and the world-renowned contemporary flute composer Prof. Ian Clarke (Guildhall).

 Recent Feedback: -